H-1B for Nurses

 Also, if you submit a cap-subject petition and it is selected, you will be considered cap-exempt for any subsequent I-129 petitions that you need to have filed for job transfers or visa extensions.
 However, if you are approved for a cap-exempt position and decide to transfer to a cap-subject one later on, you will need to file a new petition that will be subject to the cap.

-Alternatives for the H-1B for Nurses
+H-1B Processing Time for Nurses

 If you are looking to get a green card for nurses, you will need to take your priority date into account, which may add a significant amount to your processing time.
-Speak with your immigration attorney if you would like to make the transition from H-1B to green card status.

 How Much Does the H-1B Visa Cost?

-• I-129 basic filing fee – $460
+• I-129 basic filing fee – The standard fee is $780; for small employers and nonprofits, this fee is $460

-• ACWIA fee – $750-$1,500
+• ACWIA fee – $750-$1,500 depending on the number of full-time workers

-• Anti-fraud fee – $500
+• Fraud Prevention and Detection fee – $500

-If you were selected in the 2024-25 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.
+If you were selected in the 2025-26 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.

 Contact Us

 The requirements for any nurse from India to come and work in the U.S. are relatively the same as for any other foreign-trained nurse.
-Here is a quick summary of the steps that an Indian-trained nurse might have to take in order to work in the U.S.
+Here is a quick summary of the steps that an Indian-trained nurse might have to take to work in the U.S.

-1. Education and Work Experience Requirements – this involves having completed a bachelor’s degree in nursing, being an accredited nurse in India, and having at least 2 years of work experience as a registered nurse.
+1. Education and Work Experience Requirements – This involves having completed a bachelor’s degree in nursing, being an accredited nurse in India, and having at least 2 years of work experience as a registered nurse.

-3. NCLEX-RN Exam – you must pass the exam developed by the National Council of State Boards of Nursing in order to show the equivalency of your foreign education and work experience.
+3. NCLEX-RN Exam – You must pass the exam developed by the National Council of State Boards of Nursing in order to show the equivalency of your foreign education and work experience.
 The exam can be completed in India.

-4. VisaScreen Certificate – it is essential to complete this part as this screening will allow you to be certain that you meet all of the required qualifications for work as a nurse in the U.S.
+4. VisaScreen Certificate – It is essential to complete this part, as this screening will allow you to be certain that you meet all of the required qualifications for work as a nurse in the U.S.

-5. Apply for a Visa – at this point, you should already have a valid job offer from a U.S. employer.
+5. Apply for a Visa – At this point, you should already have a valid job offer from a U.S. employer.
 You must then submit an application for an employment-based visa.
 In many situations, it would be H-1B, TN visa, L-1 visa, EB-2 or EB-3 visa – this depends on many other factors.

-7. Receive Your Visa and Start Your Job – after you have received your visa, you can freely travel to the U.S. and start your new employment as a U.S. nurse.
+7. Receive Your Visa and Start Your Job – After you have received your visa, you can freely travel to the U.S. and start your new employment as a U.S. nurse.
 Find out how you can get your H-1B stamped in the U.S.

 7 Steps for Nurses to Work in U.S. from India Flow Chart